laravel/vapor-docs/1.0/projects/environments.md

 ## Opening Environments

-Environments may be opened in your default browser using the `open` Vapor CLI command:
+Environments may be opened in your default browser using the Vapor CLI's `open` command:

 ```bash
 vapor open my-environment